ricardossilvestre/XL320_STM32/README.md

 ## Software

- - Set a UART port for half-duplex at 1000000 baudrate (default for the XL320) and make sure to activate the DMA for the USART*_RX
+ - Set a UART port for half-duplex at 1000000 baudrate (default for the XL320)

+ - Activate the DMA for the USART*_RX

  - Inside the project make sure the DMA is initialized before the other components by placing it in the /* USER CODE BEGIN SysInit */ part of the main.c file